dotdwebo/HNSEbookFormat/README.md

 ***
 ### Background:
 - This ebook format was created to help readers who want to read Project Design Notes in PDF and ODT format.
-You could share the ebook to your family and friend or your potential business partner.
+You could share the ebook to your family, friend, lover, teachers, or your potential business partners.
 - Anyone can download, upload, or redesign the layout (permissionless).

 ***